-- The saucer or tray underneath the pot (to stop water spilling in the house) has not been emptied and excess water has pooled around base of the pot, preventing the soil from draining properly.
+- The saucer or tray underneath the pot (to stop water from spilling into the house) has not been emptied and excess water has pooled around the base of the pot, preventing the soil from draining properly.

 - The use of a decorative outer pot or a pot without drainage holes in the base can also prevent water from escaping the pot properly and cause the money tree’s leaves to turn yellow because of root rot.

-Money trees grow in well draining soil in their native habitat, so it is essential that water can drain effectively from the pot to prevent the leaves turning yellow.
+Money trees grow in well-draining soil in their native habitat, so it is essential that water can drain effectively from the pot to prevent the leaves from turning yellow.

 How to Save a Money Tree with Yellow Leaves due to Overwatering

-- Repot the money tree to a pot with drainage holes in the base.
+- Re-pot the money tree to a pot with drainage holes in the base.
 It is essential that excess water can drain from the pot after watering.
 Pots without good drainage, promote the conditions for root rot and yellowing leaves.
-Make sure the drainage holes are free from obstruction, from compacted soil or as mass of roots.
+Make sure the drainage holes are free from obstruction, compacted soil, or a mass of roots.

-- Empty any saucers, trays and outer pots of any excess water, regularly.
-A relatively small amount of water pooling around the base of the pot, prevents excess water draining from the soil, resulting in root rot and yellow leaves.
+- Empty any saucers, trays, and outer pots of any excess water, regularly.
+A relatively small amount of water pooling around the base of the pot prevents excess water from draining from the soil, resulting in root rot and yellow leaves.
 Make sure that you empty anything underneath your pot, after watering to ensure good drainage.